ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 1. The Layout and navigation are common to all the Mongrel projects so have moved up to the shared library.
 2. `App.razor` has moved into *Components* and been renamed to make it unique.
 I don't like `Apps` all over the place.
-3. *wwwroot* has gone as the startup `index.html` has moved up to Hydra as has our CSS.
+3. *wwwroot* has gone as the startup `index.html` has moved up to Hydra, as has the CSS.

 Once compiled the *bin* looks like this: